 How we are helping

 Australia's aid contribution to Sub-Saharan Africa is carefully targeted for greatest impact.
-Australian aid has the capacity to make a difference and be recognised if we target sectors where Australian experience and knowledge visibly adds value; concentrate our efforts in countries where we can also deepen our engagement; and continue to be a flexible and responsive donor within our chosen areas of expertise.
-Australia has particular expertise and experience to offer in human capacity building and the agriculture and extractive sectors, which will be shared through Australia Awards.
+Australian aid has the capacity to make a difference and be recognised if we target sectors where Australian experience and knowledge visibly adds value; concentrate our efforts in countries where we can also deepen our engagement and Australia has particular expertise and experience to offer in human capacity building and the agriculture and extractive sectors, which is shared through Australia Awards.

 Australia Awards in Sub-Saharan Africa

 Australia is supporting market development to promote growth and improve livelihoods.
 Our program focuses on better research and innovative technology adoption, on boosting private sector activities and improving access to key services to enhance agricultural productivity and food security.
-By sharing its highly relevant technical, research and agri-business expertise, including through the Australian Centre for International Agricultural Research (ACIAR) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia is supporting practical solutions to enhanced agricultural productivity and growth.
+By sharing it's highly relevant technical, research and agri-business expertise, including through the Australian Centre for International Agricultural Research (ACIAR), Australia is supporting practical solutions to enhanced agricultural productivity and growth.

 Agricultural productivity assistance in Sub-Saharan Africa

 Australia is engaging with non-government organisations (NGOs) to provide community based interventions to poor and marginalised people in Sub-Saharan Africa.
 NGOs are key development partners, offering a unique depth of experience, skills and community awareness to the development sector.
 Support to civil society in Africa is primarily delivered through the Australian NGO Cooperation Program (ANCP), the Direct Aid Program (DAP), and the Australian Volunteers International (AVI).